bowman2001/perplexdoc/content/doc/site/authors/index.md

 : The name of the service.

 `icon`
 : The name for an icon of the open-source project [Simple Icons](https://simpleicons.org).
-You can find and pick every available icon on their page.
+You can find and pick every available icon on their page or add your own as described for the [main social menu][mainsocial].

-  The icons are open-source but you have to consider possible legal restrictions of their use from the corporations or organizations they represent!
-  {.box-danger}

 `url`
 : The link to the service.

+[mainsocial]: /doc/site/navigation#simple-icons